nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `recur 3 r/daily` Recurs the 3rd task in ModuleBook3.5 every day.
 * `recur 4 r/` Removes the recurrence of the 4th task in ModuleBook3.5.

+### Refresh all tasks: `refresh`

+Refreshes the current list that is showing, updates the deadline if necessary.

+Format: `refresh`

 <div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------